 Why you will love this recipe:

-- The flavour!
-This healthy tuna fried rice has such a delicious taste from the homemade fried rice sauce that has hints of both Japanese and Korean flavours.
+- The taste!
+This healthy tuna fried rice has such a delicious flavour from the homemade fried rice sauce and the mix of vegetables.

 - It's really quick and easy to make and is ready in just 25 minutes.

-- It's made using simple pantry staple ingredients like canned tuna, white rice, and eggs.
+- It's made using simple pantry staple ingredients including canned tuna, white rice, and eggs.

-- You can make the sauce on this fried rice as spicy or as mild as you like.
+- You can make the Japanese inspired sauce on this fried rice as spicy or as mild as you like.

 - Not only is this fried rice recipe healthy, but it's dairy free and can easily be made gluten free too.